- University of Notre Dame

 - “Citizenship as Social Experience: Economics, Gender, and Politics in Revolutionary France”

 Katie Jarvis is Assistant Professor of European History at the University of Notre Dame.
-She is a historian of early and late modern France, and her research focuses on popular politics, broadly conceived, during the French Revolution.
-She specializes in the intersection of social and cultural history, as well as gender history.
+She is a historian of early and late modern France.
+Her research focuses on popular politics, broadly conceived, during the French Revolution.
+She is especially interested in the intersection of social and cultural history, as well as gender history.
+She teaches courses on French and European history from the seventeenth century to the present.

 Professor Jarvis’s research has been supported by major fellowships from the Fulbright Association, the American Council of Learned Societies, and the Mellon Foundation/Council for European Studies.
 Her archival trips have been funded by grants from the Société des Professeurs Français et Francophones d'Amérique, the Institut Français d’Amérique, Baylor University, Phi Alpha Theta, Society for French Historical Studies, and the Western Association of Women Historians.
 In 2012-2013, she was an ACLS Residency Fellow at the University of Wisconsin Institute for Research in the Humanities.
 A Gerda Lerner Fellowship in Women’s History as well as a George Mosse Prize Lectureship supported her doctoral work at the University of Wisconsin-Madison.